 Therefore Article 50 of the BSS Directive requires that "Each Member State shall ensure that account is taken of the fact that radiological emergencies may occur in connection with practices on or outside its territory and affect it" and shall ensure that appropriate intervention plans are drawn up at national or local level.

-In addition Decision 87/600/Euratom33 makes arrangements for the early exchange of information in the event of a radiological emergency (ECURIE).
+In addition, Decision 87/600/Euratom32 makes arrangements for the early exchange of information in the event of a radiological emergency (ECURIE).
+These arrangements cover EU member States, Switzerland and Croatia.